MGCodesandStats/mgcodesandstats.github.io/README.md

 [Terms](https://mgcodesandstats.github.io/terms/) |
 [E-mail](mailto:contact@michael-grogan.com)

 # Background

 ![profile](resize-0251.jpg)

 I am a machine learning consultant and educator with a passion for statistics, programming, and data science.
 I have a particular interest in the use of time series analysis to generate business intelligence solutions.
-Some favoured techniques in this regard include ARIMA, LSTM, and the open-source Prophet library by Facebook.
-My "go-to" machine learning platform is **TensorFlow**, having previously delivered the [TensorFlow 2.0 Essentials: What's New](https://learning.oreilly.com/live-training/courses/tensorflow-20-essentials-whats-new/0636920307167/) seminar for O'Reilly Media.

 My educational background is a Master's degree in Economics from University College Cork, Ireland.
 As such, much of my work has been in the domain of business intelligence; i.e. using machine learning technologies to develop solutions to a wide range of business problems.

+I frequently make use of the following tech stack:

+- **Languages:** Python, R, SQL

+- **Libraries:** imblearn, numpy, pandas, pyramid, scikit-learn, seaborn, shiny, statsmodels, tensorflow.keras, xgboost.

+- **AWS Experience:** S3, SageMaker (Autopilot, Ground Truth, Forecast, Studio).
+Cloud Practitioner Certified.

+## Examples of past projects

+- Implemented time series forecasting techniques for a local authority which significantly informed future policy considerations for their domain

+- Constructed multilevel model which allowed a company to significantly improve their predictions across complex survey data

+- Consulted with startup on use of LSTM and Seaborn to implement NLP and visualization techniques

+- Delivered extensive seminar titled [TensorFlow 2.0 Essentials: What's New](https://learning.oreilly.com/live-training/courses/tensorflow-20-essentials-whats-new/0636920307167/) for O'Reilly Media

 ## Portfolio Samples